LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     ![Figure-7](images/eikon_msg_complex_msg.png "Complex message")

 ## <a id="running-debug"></a>Running demo applications with debug log
-You can enable the REST and WebSocket application debug log level via ```log_level = logging.WARN``` application source code statement.The supported value is *logging.WARN* and *logging.DEBUG* levels.
+You can enable the REST and WebSocket application debug log level via ```log_level = logging.WARN``` application source code statement.The supported values are *logging.WARN* and *logging.DEBUG* levels.

-The *logging.DEBUG* level show incoming and outgoing messages between the demo applications and Messenger BOT API REST and WebSocket servers.
+The *logging.DEBUG* level shows incoming and outgoing messages between the demo applications and Messenger BOT API REST and WebSocket servers.

 ## <a id="author"></a>Authors
 - Wasin Waeosri (wasin.waeosri@refinitiv.com)